Dear Occupy Wall Street Demonstrators,

 Yet even though I'm 100% behind you in spirit, I can't fully support your cause.

 Don't get me wrong, I want to join you.
 But I can't – not yet, anyway.

 And the reason why I can't support your ultimate goals is a simple one: I don't know what they are.

 So how about this?
 I'm going to tell you what I stand for.
 I'm going to tell you what my goals are.
-If you agree, then we can stand together.
-And I won't wait another minute before joining you whenever and wherever I'm needed.
+And if you agree, then we can stand together.
+And i f you agree with me, I won't wait another minute before joining you whenever and wherever I'm needed.

 So here it goes.

 The reason I'm already leaning towards your side is that the fountainhead of your disgust seems to be "Wall Street."